cell-org/nuron.cell.computer/README.md

 ## db

-The Nuron DB is powered by [Mixtape](https://mixtape.papercorp.org).
+The Nurond DB is powered by [Mixtape](https://mixtape.papercorp.org).

 ### POST /db/write